MVadia/Biomechanical-Analysis-Program/README.md

 ## HOW TO USE
 ## Method 1
 - Download "Public Release file".
-- Navigate to LoginPage.py.
+- Navigate to LoginPage.exe.
 Click to run
+- For testing :
+-  Patient Login (ID: 1, Password: password321)

 ## Method 2 (ideal for developers)
 Download or clone this repository.